Film Review – The Babadook (2014)

 Considering the main releases this weekend are Gold (ugh), Resident Evil: The Final Chapter (UGH), and A Dog’s Purpose (UUGGHH), I thought it be nice to debut a new feature to MovieBabble, Netflix Reviews!
 In this new feature, I’ll discuss movies that are available for you to stream online from your couch so you can stay in for the night rather than running out to the theater to see a movie that will mostly likely leave you wishing for your money back.
 The following review of The Babadook will be spoiler free.

 Speaking more to the idea of this being a “small scale movie,” it’s certainly nice to see such a small production become beloved by some of film’s most esteemed minds.
 Blumhouse Productions has adopted this model of creating microbudget movies which we’ve seen just recently with M. Night Shyamalan’s Split.
-Smaller movies, a lot of the time, is where a lot creativity comes out from filmmakers since they have to be frugal with funds for set pieces and must express the films’ intended themes in imaginative ways.
-With only a two million dollar budget for The Babadook, I was interested to see how it’s scares would manifest on screen.
+Smaller movies, a lot of the time, is where a lot creativity comes out from filmmakers.
+They have to be frugal with funds for set pieces and must express the films’ intended themes in imaginative ways.
+With only a $2 million budget for The Babadook, I was interested to see how it’s scares would manifest on screen.

 While The Babadook may not be the most “terrifying” film ever, it’s easily one of the more unsettling films in recent memory.